 - Must be able to locate, interpret, and apply the rules of the American Welding Society and the American Society of Mechanical Engineering welding codes.

 - Must be able to identify welding electrodes, filler wire, and supplies by welding code.

 The welding trade is one with many inherent risks and safety of the employee (student) is up utmost concern.
 Safety cannot and should not be compromised just because an individual wants to go into the trade.

 Welders can find employment in fabrication shops, structural welding (buildings and bridges), pipe welding (chemical and nuclear power plants), aircraft, robotics, and weld-employment.
 Welders can also own their own businesses.

 Graduates of Wake Tech’s Welding Technology program may be employed as entry-level technicians in welding and metalworking industries.
 Career opportunities also exist in construction, manufacturing, fabrication, sales, quality control, supervision, and welding-related self-employment.

-Many local companies hire Wake Tech graduates, including John Deere Turf Care, Morton Metalcraft, Apex Steel, Daniels Construction, Edwards Crane Service, Atlantic Coast Mechanical, and more.
+Many local companies hire Wake Tech graduates, including John Deere Turf Care, Morris and Associates, Apex Steel, Buhler Aeroglide Corporation, Edwards Crane Service, Atlantic Coast Mechanical, and more.